jdspugh/jdspugh.github.io/_posts/2023-03-23-email-based-otp-login-system.md

 The cookie is sent to the server with every browser request.
 The server will cross reference the cookie's value with the `token` stored in the database to make sure that the user is still logged in.

-# OTP vs UPL
+# EOTP vs UPL

-Here is a comparison of OTP vs UPL.
+Here is a comparison of EOTP vs UPL.
 The issues are listed in rough order of importance.
 Green cells indicate a positive outcomes and red cells a negative outcome.
-Technically we can see a many more advantages in using the OTP vs the UPL system.
+Technically we can see a many more advantages in using the EOTP vs the UPL system.

 <table>
   <tr>
     <th>Issue</th>
-    <th>OTP</th>
+    <th>EOTP</th>
     <th>UPL</th>
   </tr>
   <tr>